AbdelRahmanAlTamimi/cvify/docs/pdf-generation.md

 ## Overview

 Implemented CV generation as PDF using pdfmake library.
-When a user requests `/cvs/generate`, the system generates an optimized CV based on a job description and returns it as a downloadable PDF file.
+When a profile requests `/cvs/generate`, the system generates an optimized CV based on a job description and returns it as a downloadable PDF file.

 ## Implementation Details